What Everyone Should Know About Website Cache

 Nginx offers FastCGI that is highly compatible with WordPress.

-We strive to offer you the best hosting service; our next step is the launch of our Content Delivery Network (coming soon) which will make your website equally fast in any part of the world.
+We strive to offer you the best hosting service; we recently launched our Content Delivery Network which will make your website equally fast in any part of the world.